telerik/winforms-docs/datafilter/editing/events.md

 This is the appropriate place to replace the default editor and specify what editor to be used.

+## Editing

+The RadDataFilter.**Editing** event occurs when initializing the active editor.
+If the event is canceled, no further action takes place.

 ## EditorInitialized

 The **EditorInitialized** event is fired when the editor has already been initialized.
 Here is the appropriate place if you need to customize the editor.